The focus of the Doctoral Programme lies on mathematical and computational techniques and their use in modeling systems

 Language of instruction: English

-master’s degree in business/management, economics, mathematics or related fields or equivalent.
+- master’s degree in business/management, informatics, economics, mathematics or related fields or equivalent.

-admission to Doctoral Studies of Economics and Social Sciences or Doctoral Studies of Technical Sciences at AAU
+- admission to Doctoral Studies of Economics and Social Sciences or Doctoral Studies of Technical Sciences at the University of Klagenfurt

 - confirmation of supervision by a member of the doctoral programme

 Researchers from Venice and Klagenfurt came together for a joint workshop within the scope of the recently initiated doctoral degree program.

-The fourth “Venice-Klagenfurt Workshop” took place from the 15th to the 16th of December 2016: Young academics studying under Paolo Pellizzari and Marco Tolotti from the University Ca’ Foscari as well as students supervised by Reinhard Neck, Gerald Reiner, Paul Schweinzer and Friederike Wall (AAU) introduced and discussed their projects.
+The fourth “Venice-Klagenfurt Workshop” took place from the 15th to the 16th of December 2016: Young academics studying under Paolo Pellizzari and Marco Tolotti from the University Ca’ Foscari as well as students supervised by Reinhard Neck, Gerald Reiner, Paul Schweinzer and Friederike Wall (University of Klagenfurt) introduced and discussed their projects.
 The event was organized as part of the doctoral degree program “Modeling, Simulation, Optimization in Business and Economics”.

 The doctoral students enrolled in this program are working on the further development and application of mathematical and computer-aided methods in order to facilitate the comprehension and – if possible – the improved configuration of complex correlations in business and management.